 Is PSC with IBD different to PSC without IBD?

 How are patients with elevated IgG4 levels compared to those with classical PSC?

 How do I join the UK-PSC Study?

 UK-PSC is continuing to recruit patients of all ages nationally.
 This will allow us to do better research, answer some of our questions and allow patients in the UK to get very early access to new treatments.
-If you are a patient, and have not yet provided your sample, or you are not sure, please e-mail the UK-PSC Project Manager Bridget Bell (or call her on 0121 371 8101).
-Please also contact her if you have changed any of your contact details.
+If you are a patient, and have not yet provided your sample, or you are not sure, please e-mail the UK-PSC Project.
+Please also get in touch if you have changed any of your contact details.